Evolution of the $\gamma$-ray strength function in neodymium isotopes: Composition and evolution of the SF

 \subsection{Low-energy enhancement and scissors mode}

 The {\em low-energy enhancement} (LEE), often called upbend, was first observed in $^{56}$Fe~\cite{voinov2004} and then in $^{93-98}$Mo~\cite{guttormsen2005}.
 The phenomenon manifests itself as an increase in $\gamma$ strength with decreasing energy below $E_{\gamma}\approx3$~MeV.
 The LEE, which is embedded in the nuclear quasicontinuum, was completely unexpected at that time.
 Eight years later, Wiedeking~{\em et al.}~\cite{wiedeking2012} confirmed the same structure in $^{95}$Mo using other detectors and techniques.
-The LEE has been found for many lighter nuclei, but has recently also been observed in heavier isotopes like $^{138,139}$La~\cite{kheswa2015} and $^{147,149,151,153}$Sm~\cite{simon2016}.
+The LEE has been found for many lighter nuclei, but has recently also been observed in heavier isotopes like $^{138,139}$La~\cite{kheswa2015}, $^{147,149}$Sm~\cite{naqvi2019} and $^{151,153}$Sm~\cite{simon2016}.
 However, more recent experiments on $^{153,155}$Sm~\cite{malatji2021} did not reveal any LEE.
 This makes it questionable if LEE exists also for heavy deformed systems.
-Midtb{\o} {\em et al.}~\cite{midtbo2018} have given a review of the present status of the LEE.
-They report on a systematic large-scale shell model study of 283 nuclei, which reveals in general a more steep and pronounced LEE as the mass number increases.

-The first modelling of the LEE structure was inspired by shell-model calculations and experimental data for $^{90}$Zr and $^{94-96}$Mo.
-Here, Schwengner {\em et al.}~\cite{schwengner2013} suggest an exponential form of the LEE given by
+The first modeling of the LEE structure was performed by Litvinova and Belov in 2013~\cite{litvinova2013} within finite-temperature mean-field theory, adding a temperature parameter to explain the LEE in terms of an increased $E1$ component.
+The same year, Schwengner {\em et al.}~\cite{schwengner2013} published a comparison with shell-model calculations of the $M1$ strength function and experimental data for $^{90}$Zr and $^{94-96}$Mo.
+They suggested an exponential form of the LEE given by